Welcome to KPC Toronto

 Pastor Clement Varghese and family joined the church in February 1995.
 Since then, Pastor Clement Varghese and Pastor Samuel Mathen worked tirelessly for the Kingdom of God in Toronto to bring many to Christ Jesus.
 Pastor Clement Varghese was with the church until he was transferred to Houston in 2007.

 In 2011 April, Rev. Dr. Manoj Thomas and family joined the church.
-Rev. Dr. Pastor Manoj Thomas served the church as an associate pastor until he left in Sep 2018.
-Church’s name was changed to Kerala Pentecostal Church Toronto in 2013.
+Rev. Dr. Pastor Manoj Thomas served the church as an associate pastor until he left in September 2018.
+The church’s name was changed to Kerala Pentecostal Church Toronto in 2013.

 At KPC Toronto, we believe that God has a destiny for every person: a great and wonderful purpose for you to fulfill in your life.
 It begins with getting to know God through His Son, our Lord Jesus Christ.
 Once your life is safely in His hands, you can discover that purpose and begin to bring it to fulfillment through His strength and power.
 In our increasing humanistic society, most people have lost a sense of destiny.
 You were created by God, you didn’t evolve.
 You were created with a plan.
 Fulfilling your destiny begins with knowing God’s plan for your life.
 God has a purpose for your life.
 He has a destiny for you to fulfill, but Satan wants to steal and destroy that plan.

-We meet at 750 Oakdale Road, Unit # 63, North York, Ontario, M3N 2Z4 if you are moving to or are living in the Greater Toronto Area (Brampton, Mississauga, Toronto) and are seeking a Malayalee Pentecostal Church for fellowship and worship, kindly visit us.
+We meet at 750 Oakdale Road, Unit # 63, North York, Ontario, M3N 2Z4.
+If you are moving to or are living in the Greater Toronto Area (Brampton, Mississauga, Toronto) and are seeking a Malayali Pentecostal Church for fellowship and worship, kindly visit us.

 Our vision at Kerala Pentecostal Church Toronto includes many things.
 George Washington Carver once said, “Where there is no vision, there is no hope,” and we at Kerala Pentecostal Church Toronto have both vision and hope.
 In fact, our vision is to share our hope.
 We wish to reach out to the hopeless and lost, and tell them the good news of Jesus and how He alone can give them something to hope for.
 Our vision includes reaching those who have been hurt.
 Those who have been affected through the many trials of this world and left feeling alone.
 We wish to show them that there is someone who understands and loves them.
 To share the love of Christ to those who desperately need it.